 Some stress is inevitable.
 And with the busyness and fast-paced nature of life, chronic stress can often feel that way, too.
 But the good news is there’s much you can do to put a lid on stress and stay feeling your best.*

-To manage stress (and its effects on your body), practice self-care on a regular basis.
+To manage stress, practice self-care on a regular basis.
 This can include journaling, getting outside, moving your body, caring for your adrenals with Gaia Herbs Stress Response or Adrenal Health Daily Support, or supporting restful sleep with Gaia Herbs SleepThru.*

 Once you decide which self-care ideas suit your personality and lifestyle, commit to supporting yourself and reducing stress in your life.
 Your body and your mind will thank you for it!